paintdream/iris/README.md

 }
 ```

 The function **queue_routine_parallel** invokes a special parallelized task on current_warp, which can be run at the same time.
 As one parallelized task running, other normal tasks on current_warp remains to be **blocked**.
-After all parallelized task finishes, the normal tasks can resume to be scheduled.
+After all parallelized task finishes, the normal tasks then could to be scheduled.

-After calling queue_routine_parallel, the caller task will also be downgraded to parallelized task.

 **Parallelized tasks to normal tasks is what read locks to write locks**.
 It's an advanced feature and you must be careful when use them.